 I first met Chris Warren via a mutual contact when I moved up to Charlotte from Sarasota, FL, back in 2019, and while the types of projects Beauxwright was working on drew me in initially, it was the way that Chris described the approach the team took when evaluating deals in varying contexts and at differing scales that was especially appealing to me.

 After that initial meeting, I kept tabs on Beauxwright throughout my career in Charlotte as I gained more experience within the homebuilding and development sector, awaiting the right time in my career and for my family to consider making a change.
-Being a new parent with a toddler running around, it was important to me that I work with a group of individuals who balanced their time with family and the work.
+Being a new parent with two young children running around, it was important to me that I work with a group of individuals who balanced their time with family and the work.

 When I met the rest of the team, the excitement was palpable when they spoke about their projects and the way they approached community engagement, and the importance of design in each of their projects.
 The conversations felt fluid and I leapt at the opportunity to join a team full of high-performing individuals, making a real difference in North and South Carolina.